python-discord/branding/events/README.md

 ### `banners`

-Either a singular image asset (`banner.png`), or a directory (`banners/`) with 1 or more assets to be used as the guild banner while the event is active.
+Directory with 1 or more assets to be used as the guild banner while the event is active.

 If you're wondering about the desired dimensions, take a look at existing assets for reference.